WebberZone/where-did-they-go-from-here/readme.txt

 	* New functions `get_wfp()` and `the_wfp()` replace `get_wherego()` and `echo_wherego()`.
 The latter two will throw deprecated notices
 	* New shortcode `[wfp]` replaces `[wherego]`.
 The latter will continue to work but it is recommended that you replace the shortcode

+* Enhancements:
+	* Caching enabled by default - this will apply to new installs and if you reset the settings

 * Bug fix:
 	* PHP warning if a post was not found